LoyolaChicagoBooks/introcs-csharp/source/data/sampleprogram.rst

 #.
 Calculate the wall area and ceiling area.
 #.
 Let the user know the results.

-This is a very simple programming pattern:  data in, calculate results, output results.
-In this case the calculations in the middle are very easy.
+This is a common programming pattern:  data in, calculate results, output results.
+In this case the calculations in the middle are straightforward.

-In the examples that you should have downloaded is a first simple program, :repsrc:`painting/painting.cs`.
+The downloaded examples include a first program, :repsrc:`painting/painting.cs`.

 Here is what it looks like when it runs, with the user typing the 20.5 and the 10: